Purchasing A Computer System

 A reputable small computer dealer tends to have salespeople and technicians who are very knowledgeable and experienced.
 In fact, many of the technicians double as salespeople.
 Nothing like talking to the person who is actually going to put your computer together and test it!
 Many independent sellers will also go the extra mile to help you out since they have much more at stake with you being satisfied than does a large computer dealer salesperson.

 Most small computer stores also tend to give much better service than the large super store chains.
 They are not as crowded and are able to give most customers quick and competent service.
 Though their computer systems may be limited to the house-brand clone, the price you will pay for an entire computer system is not that much different from the super stores.
-You may not get all the bundled software (much of which is usually not too productive and useless anyway) that comes with big-name computer systems like Compaq, however, you do get better service that can result in bigger time and money savings in the long run.
+You may not get all the bundled software (much of which is usually not too productive and useless anyway) that comes with big-name computer systems like Hewlett-Packard (HP), however, you do get better service that can result in bigger time and money savings in the long run.

 A small computer dealer can usually save you money by recommending a system that is perfect for your current needs and can easily be upgraded in the future when the need arises.
 Another major savings is that most small computer dealers usually give no pressure to purchase an extended warranty.
 Remember, computer technology is moving quickly (more than doubling every 12- 18 months) and, for the most part, getting an extended warranty beyond the standard 1-2 years on a product that will soon be outdated is more than likely a waste of money.
 Small computer dealers also offer you quick service on any problems covered under their warranty, often fixing it on the spot as you wait.
-Thus, eliminating the need for you to wait 3 to 14 days to get your computer back.
+Thus, they eliminate the need for you to wait 3 to 14 days to get your computer back.
 Finally, since most small computer dealers are most likely both home users and entrepreneurs, they are more familiar with hardware and software that is geared toward your personal and business needs.
 Thus, they can give you much better guidance in selecting the best hardware for your needs.

-One draw back of shopping with a small computer dealer store is that there are many "FLY BY NIGHT" operations out there.
+One drawback of shopping with a small computer dealer store is that there are many "FLY BY NIGHT" operations out there.
 They are here today, but when you need them tomorrow, they are gone!
 In addition, there are a small number who use inferior or used components when building your supposedly new system.
 Therefore, be sure to use a small computer dealer that has been around for a while and has a good sound reputation.

 2. Find Yourself A Good Salesperson